-Now that you're aware of the different types of kayaking vests available to you let's talk about the best vests on the market for kayaking.
+Now that you know the different types of kayaking vests available, let's talk about the best vests on the market for kayaking.
 As the most recommended vests, these will give you an idea of what vests you should look for if you want to kayak.

 Suppose you decide to kayak in a particular location.
-In that case, you should still do your research to determine which kayaking vest regulations apply there and make sure you buy a vest approved for that destination.
+In that case, you should still research to determine which kayaking vest regulations apply there and ensure you buy a vest approved for that destination.

-Every kayaking location has its regulations, and you should follow them to ensure your safety.
+Every kayaking location has regulations; you should follow them to ensure your safety.
 Here is a list of the top kayaking vests to help you choose the best one.

 Kayaking vests like this one are rated as one of the most comfortable.
-With this vest, you can ensure the vest fits you perfectly since it's easily adjustable.
-You can store your essential equipment in this vest's pocket, and it is functional as well.
+With this vest, you can ensure it fits you perfectly since it's easily adjustable.
+You can store your essential equipment in this vest's pocket, which is also functional.